This Liberty Product Recall Monitor explores different drivers of food and beverage recalls across the last 12 months.

 Regulations are quickly evolving

-The Asia-Pacific food market
+The Asia-Pacific food market is

-diverse and fast moving
+diverse and fast-moving.

-is seeing swift regulatory change.
+We’re seeing swift regulatory change.

-Governments are introducing measures from revised labelling rules and ingredient safety checks to stricter import/export controls and sustainability obligations, lifting expectations for food safety and transparency.
-For manufacturers operating in or exporting to China, Japan, South Korea, India and ASEAN markets, keeping up with these evolving rules isn’t just about compliance – it’s essential for maintaining a competitive strategy.
+For manufacturers operating in or exporting to China, Japan, South Korea, India and ASEAN markets, keeping up with these evolving rules isn’t just about compliance—it’s essential for maintaining a competitive strategy.

 Source: Traceone 2025